anishst/Learn/CloudComputing/AWS/aws_notes.md

 - One IAM User per physicla person
 - one IAM role per application
 - never use ROOT accont except for initial setup
+- Users can be assigned an access key ID and secret access key for programmatic access to the AWS API, CLI, SDK, and other development tools and a password for access to the management console.
+- Access keys are long-term credentials for an IAM user or the AWS account root user.
+You can use access keys to sign programmatic requests to the AWS CLI or AWS API (directly or using the AWS SDK).
+- Server certificates are **SSL/TLS certificates** that you can use to authenticate with some AWS services.

 ### AWS Management Console
  - use MFA - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html